Aaryaman-Bhardwaj/Validation-Set-Creator/README.md

 # Validation-Set-Creator
-Creates a validation set from a training dataset
+Creates validation set from a training dataset